 Taking care of dogs with cancer is a costly expenditure because your dog may require more than one type of cancer treatment.

-Objective of dog cancer treatment
+Objective of treating dog cancer

-The objective of dog cancer treatment is to restore the quality of life of the patient or at least provide the highest quality of life possible over the longest possible time frame which will either involve a curative (excision and control of the cancerous tissue) or palliative (to halt metastasis and reduce pain) therapy.
+The objective of treating dog cancer to restore the quality of life of the patient or at least provide the highest quality of life possible over the longest possible time frame which will either involve a curative (excision and control of the cancerous tissue) or palliative (to halt metastasis and reduce pain) therapy.

 There are several factors that come to play when it comes to dog cancer treatment but prominent among them on the side of the pet parent are the emotional and financial issues.
 In order to make the proper decision regarding dog cancer treatment dog owner must request for an unbiased and frank assessment of the state of the dog, the options of treatment available and the financial implications.